yukoba/nd4j/getstarted.md

 ![Alt text](../img/new_maven_project.png)

 The images below will walk you through the windows of the IntelliJ New Project Wizard using Maven.
 First, name your group and artifact.
+If you're building a deeplearning4j project, you'll want org.deeplearning4j in the GroupID slot; if the project is simply for ND4J, you'll want org.nd4j, and so on.
+The artifact can be any name you choose.

 ![Alt text](../img/maven2.png)